onnx/onnx/docs/Operators.md

 ### <a name="Xor"></a><a name="xor">**Xor**</a>

-  Returns the tensor resulted from performing the `xor` logical operation elementwise on the input tensors `A` and `B` (with Numpy-style broadcasting support).
+  Returns tensor resulting from performing the `xor` logical operation elementwise on the input tensors `A` and `B` (with Numpy-style broadcasting support).

   This operator supports **multidirectional (i.e., Numpy-style) broadcasting**; for more details please check [the doc](Broadcasting.md).